 - Aiming to create a UN Resolution on Sustainable Finance, which can act to crystallise work in this critical area, especially in improving financial literacy

 The proposals on corporate sustainability benchmarks will then be discussed the following day at a side-event organised by Aviva together with the UN Foundation and the Business and Sustainable Development Commission, which will examine how to build a supportive coalition to make the rhetoric into reality.

-This week Aviva also launched a sustainable finance policy toolkit in Brussels.
+Aviva also launched a sustainable finance policy toolkit in Brussels.
 It sets out 13 practical solutions for changes that can help create a sustainable finance sector in Europe.
 The toolkit is a response to the European Commission’s announcement that it will create an expert group to develop a sustainable finance strategy.
 We welcome the EU’s commitment and hope to help shape the strategy as it develops.

 The following article, published in November 2016 to coincide with COP22, gives Aviva’s perspective on climate risk management, setting out suggested actions at the microeconomic level, as well as the macroeconomic policy engagement role of investors and civil society.